 Mrs. Stacey Peres

 Stacey Peres has lived in Rawlins, Wyoming since 2005.
 She is originally from Burbank, California and was born and raised there.
-She attended San Diego State University and Humboldt State University where she received my B.A. in English Literature.
-She attended Regis University in Denver, Colorado in 2009 where she received my M.A. in Secondary Education and her Wyoming Teaching Credential.
-In May of 2005, she received her K-12 Principal Endorsement from the University of Wyoming in May 2016.
-She taught ELA at Rawlins Middle School for 8 years.
+She attended San Diego State University and Humboldt State University where she received a B.A. in English Literature.
+She attended Regis University in Denver, Colorado in 2009 where she received a M.A. in Secondary Education and her Wyoming Teaching Credential.
+In May of 2016, she received her K-12 Principal Endorsement from the University of Wyoming.
+She taught English Language Arts at Rawlins Middle School for 8 years.
 She is currently the Professional Development Coordinator at Rawlins High School.
 She has been married to her husband since 2008, but they have been together since 1999.
-They have one son, Cody, who is in the 7th grade.
-In her spare time (which is not much), she enjoys shopping, four-wheeling, camping, and spending time with my family and friends.
+They have one son, Cody, who is in the 8th grade.
+In her spare time, she enjoys traveling, four-wheeling, camping, and spending time with family and friends.
 She is also a big football and baseball fan!
-Here career in education is fueled by her passion for kids, learning, and public education.
+Her career in education is fueled by her passion for learning and seeing all students succeed through public education.
 Go Outlaws!